ReynkeDeVos/Lectures_public/VSCode_Extensions/code_extensions.md

-# VSCode Settings & Setup Guide for Students
+# VSCode Settings & Setup Guide

 This guide provides an overview of my Visual Studio Code extensions and settings.